The International Trade Blog Import Procedures

 If I use these rules will I qualify for free trade?

 It is important to repeat that simply determining the country of origin of your product may not automatically qualify it for favorable duty treatment.
-Generally the country of origin for marking purposes definition is a much lower threshold than qualifying for participation under a free trade agreement.
+Generally the definition of country of origin for marking purposes is a much lower threshold than qualifying for participation under a free trade agreement.

 How can I be certain I have properly documented my country of origin?